 What Happens If I Don't Pay Property Taxes in Maine?

 What happens if you don’t pay your Maine property taxes?
-You might eventually lose your home after a tax sale.
+You might eventually lose your home.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
 So, if you don't pay your real property taxes in Maine, the tax collector can sell your property, or a percentage of it, at a tax sale.